+Any agreement reached shall be implemented notwithstanding any time limits in the domestic law of the Contracting States.
 3. The competent authorities of the Contracting States shall endeavour to resolve by mutual agreement any difficulties or doubts arising as to the interpretation or application of this Convention.
-They may also consult together for the elimination of double taxation in cases not provided for in this Convention.